Saptha-me/Bindu/examples/README.md

 2. Adjust the workflow steps to match your specific project requirements
 3. Customize the project data structure for your application domain

+### 6. `agent_type_usage.py`

+Demonstrates how to use the centralized AgentType constants for consistent type identification:

+- Working with the AgentType enumeration
+- Creating messages for different agent types
+- Adapting messages based on agent type
+- Using agent type metadata in your messages

+**To adapt**:
+1. Use the consistent AgentType enum in your custom implementations
+2. Add your own agent type handling logic as needed

+### 7. `agent_handlers_test.py`

+Demonstrates the use of the refactored agent handler system for different agent types:

+- Using the generic handler-based architecture
+- Creating mock agents for testing
+- Getting consistent responses with uniform API
+- Handling agent-specific configuration

+**To adapt**:
+1. Replace the mock agents with your real agent implementations
+2. Use the handler system for your custom agent types

 ## Running the Examples

 To run any example: